 EDU Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies New Oriental Education & Technology Group Inc. Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, Feb.
-8, 2022 /PRNewswire/ -- Attorney Advertising--(PR Newswire)--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against New Oriental Education & Technology Group Inc. ("New Oriental Education" or the "Company") (NYSE: EDU) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired New Oriental Education American Depository Shares ("ADSs") between April 24, 2018 and July 22, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/edu.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against New Oriental Education & Technology Group Inc. (“New Oriental Education” or the “Company”) (NYSE: EDU) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired New Oriental Education American Depository Shares (“ADSs”) between April 24, 2018 and July 22, 2021, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fedu.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.